Mean Absolute Deviation (MAD)

 The Mean Absolute Deviation (MAD) is the average of the absolute distances between each data point and the mean of the dataset.
 It measures how spread out data values are from the center, with larger MAD values indicating more variability.

-What do students usually get wrong about Mean Absolute Deviation (MAD)?
+When do you use Mean Absolute Deviation (MAD)?

 How Mean Absolute Deviation (MAD) Connects to Other Ideas